-- license and a proof of liability insurance prior to transporting any students.
-A driver of a commercial motor vehicle must have a commercial driver's license. - The driver may not transport students unless he or she has an acceptable driving record. - 22.23 Students as Passengers in Motor Vehicles Involved in College-Related Activities - a.
+- b.
+The driver may not transport students unless he or she has an acceptable driving record. - 22.23 Students as Passengers in Motor Vehicles Involved in College-Related Activities - a.
 Purchase of Personal Injury and Personal Effects Insurance

 Where rental vehicles are used to transport students, the personal injury and personal effects insurance must be purchased as a part of the vehicle rental agreement regardless of the mode of transportation.
 For student drivers of rental vehicles, all of the above requirements related to student drivers apply.